 There can be several different reasons why an employee may have to call out of work.
 Incidents such as trips, slips, or falls may have caused an employee to break a bone or sprain an ankle.
 Or perhaps they were exposed to a hazardous chemical that resulted in a level of injury that prohibited a fast recovery.
 Whatever the type of injury, a high injury frequency rate within business operations must be addressed to further improve the facility’s safety program.
 Without these improvements, insurance premiums may go up, jobs may not be filled because of a bad reputation, and productivity and product quality can plummet.

 To determine your LTC Rate, first plug in number of recordable cases with associated lost workdays – this information can be found in your OSHA 300 or 300A log.
 While it’s common to input the number of employee labor hours worked over a year, you can choose any given time frame for your calculation.
 For instance, calculating the LTC Rate monthly will make it easier to spot trends from month to month.

 I’ve calculated the Lost Time Incident Rate, what's next?

-The rate calculated above is the number of workers who lost time due to an injury or illness for every 100 employees – more hazardous industries (commercial fishing, logging, mining, etc.) are likely to have a higher Lost Time Incident Rate.
+The rate calculated above is the number of workers who lost time due to an injury or illness for every 100 employees – the more hazardous types of industries such as commercial fishing, logging, or mining are likely to have a higher Lost Time Incident Rate.